The Vector Grounding Problem: Five notions of Grounding

 \section{Five notions of Grounding}

-The notion of grounding appears quite frequently in philosophy, cognitive science, and artificial intelligence research.
-In philosophy, it plays a central role in many discussions on metaphysics \citep{fineGuideGround2012}.
-However, our focus will be on the notion of grounding that directly pertains to the question of whether the internal representations and outputs of LLMs possess intrinsic meaning, enabling them to represent things in the world independently of human interpretation.
-This understanding of the term is most prevalent in cognitive science and artificial intelligence.
-Various notions of grounding have been invoked by cognitive scientists and AI researchers as central to establishing meaning, occasionally leading to confusion.
+Various notions of grounding have been invoked by cognitive scientists, philosophers, and AI researchers as central for endowing internal representations and outputs with meaning, occasionally leading to confusion.
 In this section, we endeavour to bring clarity to this debate by identifying five primary notions of grounding at play in discussions about intrinsic meaning in cognitive systems, both biological and artificial (\autoref{fig:grounding}).
 Furthermore, we contend that only one of these five notions of grounding is crucial for addressing the Vector Grounding Problem.
-If LLMs possess features that enable them to adhere to the criteria for this particular type of grounding, they become candidates for having representations and outputs with intrinsic meaning.
-With this in mind, let us examine each distinct notion of grounding in turn.
+If LLMs possess features that enable them to satisfy the criteria for this particular type of grounding, they become candidates for having representations and outputs with intrinsic meaning.
+With this in mind, let us examine each notion of grounding in turn.